Leica X-U Typ 113 vs Olympus E-M5 III

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica X-U (Typ 113) and Olympus OM-D E-M5 Mark III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the E-M5 III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the X-U Typ 113 does not offer wifi capability.
+In contrast, the X-U Typ 113 does not provide wifi capability.

 So what conclusions can be drawn?
 Which of the two cameras – the Leica X-U Typ 113 or the Olympus E-M5 III – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.